Taxation and Basic Income

 -

-Alternatively, when governments lose tax income because of lower initial income tax rates they respond by cutting other essential expenditures such as education and health.
+Governments, aware that tax rate increases are unpopular, may compensate for reduced tax income arising from lower initial income tax rates by cutting essential expenditures such as education and health.

 -